mavaneerden/low-effort-task-based-intermittent-computing/devices/msp430/debugger/README.md

-# Debugging for MSP430 using MSP430-GCC
+# Debugging & flashing for MSP430 using MSP430-GCC
+To debug and flash the binaries created by MSP430-GCC on the MSP430, we need a tool called `mspdebug`.
+The ubuntu package comes with several bugs, so we must use the master branch of the `mspdebug` repository.

 ## List of components
 - `mspdebug`: master branch of https://github.com/dlbeer/mspdebug (TODO: make submodule), used to install `mspdebug`.